-In Star Trek: The Next Generation episode "Remember Me", this happened to the entire crew of the Enterprise; only Dr. Crusher remembered the missing people.
+- In the episode "Remember Me", this happened to the entire crew of the Enterprise; only Dr. Crusher remembered the missing people.
 This leads to a rather odd scene in which only Picard and Crusher were left on the ship, and he insisted that it made sense that they could run the ship with only two people - then the computer insists after Picard vanishes that she has always run the entire Enterprise alone.
 Only after everyone was gone did Dr Crusher figure out that she was trapped in a pocket universe based on her own thoughts.
 And it's shrinking.

-Yesterday's Enterprise, Tasha Yar finds out she shouldn't exist because she died in the "real" timeline.
+- In "Yesterday's Enterprise", Tasha Yar finds out she shouldn't exist because she died in the "real" timeline.
 The episode causes a Time Paradox when Yar "sacrifices" her life to restore the timeline - but later it's learned she was taken prisoner and gave birth to Sela.

-Star Trek: Deep Space Nine, "Children of Time": The crew find out they started a colony 200 years in the past, and to prevent the non-existence of several thousand people, they agree to go back and strand themselves.
+- Star Trek: Deep Space Nine, "Children of Time": The crew find out they started a colony 200 years in the past, and to prevent the non-existence of several thousand people, they agree to go back and strand themselves.
 However, Odo, having lived those 200 years, was distressed that Kira was going to die in this timeline from some severe injury.
 So he fixes the Defiant and causes the non-existence of those thousands of people, including himself.

-An episode of Stargate SG-1 did it again with a community of people living under a shield dome on an otherwise hellish planet: they all had devices on their heads which wired them into a central mainframe to retrieve knowledge from it.
+- In "Revisions", there's a community of people living under a shield dome on an otherwise hellish planet: they all had devices on their heads which wired them into a central mainframe to retrieve knowledge from it.
 However, the shield was losing power, so the computer slowly shrank it over the years, controlling the excess population in their sleep and sending them out to die in the boiling atmosphere outside, and then editing the remaining people's memories so they thought the town had always been that size and didn't remember the dead ones.

-Similar to the Torchwood and Buffy examples below, SG-1 also inverts this in an episode where a new character who the audience doesn't remember appears.
+- Inverted in an episode where a new character who the audience doesn't remember appears.

-In Continuum, Cameron Mitchell didn't exist because the man Ba'al killed to stop the Stargate from reaching North America was his grandfather.
+- In Continuum, Cameron Mitchell didn't exist because the man Ba'al killed to stop the Stargate from reaching North America was his grandfather.

 - Alice: What Mel fears has happened to him in the 1983 episode, "Sweet, Erasable Mel" (after Vera accidentally erases his financial records from his new computer).
 Things temporarily get worse for Mel when he and Alice go to the bank and try to resolve the issue – the banker accidentally presses the "delete" key, not only double-erasing Mel but the banker's information as well!
 (The banker famously sings, mournfully, "I don't exist!")

 - "And When the Sky Was Opened".
 Three astronauts return from a trip into space and disappear one at a time.
 As each disappears, only one of the astronauts remembers that the others existed, until he disappears too, then the spacecraft they returned in vanishes as well.
 Every time someone disappears, the audience sees that day's newspaper, saying something along these lines each time: "Three men return from space", "Two men return from space", "Lone man returns from space", And something about a "miracle birth".

 - One of the episodes of the 2002 Twilight Zone called "Upgrade" was about a woman who wished for a perfect family.
 She gets her wish, and her children are replaced by more perfect children.
 However, eventually she is replaced.